June 14, 2017

 It's as if she only just sat here in this leather chair

-and sipped from this chipped ceramic cup.
-He tells me this by texting from his location.
-I am states away
+and sipped from this chipped ceramic cup, he tells me

+by texting from his location.
+I am states away.

-and I do not say that she is a matter of record now
+I do not say that she is a matter of record now,

 an artifact more distant and less comprehensible